This post may include affiliate links; for details, see our disclosure policy.

-To make a nourish bowl, place the following components in a bowl, with the goal of making it as colorful and visually appealing as possible:
+Of course!
+If you’d like to create your own vegan buddha bowl, you should place the following components in a bowl, with the goal of making it as colorful and visually appealing as possible:

 - Greens (salad greens, steamed or massaged kale)